Orville Hungerford: Homestead

 Orville Hungerford's first home was framed out of wood with a piazza in front and on the side on Washington Street, near what is now Clinton Street in Watertown, New York.
 The original owner, Pedi Wells, built this dwelling next to the house of Orville's sister Hannah Hungerford Foster and her husband Jabez Foster.

 In 1823, Orville Hungerford began to construct the largest house in Watertown on a piece of property that he purchased in 1816 for $500.00 from Olney and Eliza Pearce.
 In front was a "glorious" English garden laid out to Orville's specifications.
 The outer walls of the home were made out of native limestone.
-The inside had 10 fireplaces to keep the occupants warm.
+The inside had 14 bedrooms and 10 fireplaces to keep the occupants warm.
 An ox team hauled the "black Italian marble mantel" from Albany.
-A large carriage house was built out back.
 Construction on the main house continued through 1824.
 On November 11, 1825, Orville opened the six-paneled door with a brass eagle-knocker at 336 Washington Street and moved into his mansion.

+A July 9, 1942 newspaper article in the Watertown Daily Times described the "semi-circular garden" in the front yard of the Hungerford home on Washington Street, which was originally planted by Betsey Hungerford 118 years earlier: "Many of the same plants and shrubs are still there-the big barberry bush at the corner, the bleedinghearts by the doorway, the white roses scattered all through and the snowdrops that clothe the whole garden with their nodding bells almost before the snow has melted.
+There were always tulips, small ones in red and orange, and forget-me-nots."